pytek-io/demos/presentations/reflect.md

 - Cons: Mostly suited for JavaScript development although other languages can be used although not straight out of the box [Python + Electron](https://medium.com/@abulka/electron-python-4e8c807bfa5e)).
 Similarly to native applications, apps run on end users machines.

 ## Web app servers
-Another increasingly popular approach to take advantage of Web UI technology is to create frameworks that can run applications processes on the server side while rendering them in a browser on the client side (spoiler: this Reflect architecture).
+Another increasingly popular approach to take advantage of Web UI technology is to create frameworks that can run applications processes on the server side while rendering them in a browser on the client side (spoiler: this Render architecture).
 This has many compelling advantages, starting from the fact they can target any programming language, apps can deployed instantly on server side.
 They require to expose a Web UI API to the targeted programming language, they also require a powerful server application which can manage app sub processes and their communication with client web browsers.
 This approach has been followed by Microsoft backed [Blazor](https://stackoverflow.blog/2020/02/26/whats-behind-the-hype-about-blazor/) project.
 It has also been implemented in R with [Shiny](https://www.dominodatalab.com/data-science-dictionary/shiny-in-r) and Python (eg: Plotly, Streamlit, PyWebIO, etc).
     - Pros: Allows very fast development cycles of business apps, low maintenance and operation cost thanks to its server based architecture.
     - Cons: Incur a higher initial loading time, which can be noticeable on mobile networks, does not work offline, slightly less customizable than custom build JavaScript clients.